SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart Simplified/README.md

 )
 ```

-Guidelines: considering what measure corresponds to Order 0, 1, or 2, etc.. in your measures selector, you need to adapt this code to your use case so that if Order = 0 is a currency and Order = 1 is a decimal value, you amend the code accordingly.
+Guidelines: considering what measure corresponds to Order 0, 1, or 2, etc.. in your measures selector, you need to adapt this code to your use case so that if Order = 0 is a currency and Order = 1 is a whole number, you amend the code accordingly.

 Single-measure note: